Privacy Notice – prospective students, applicants and offer-holders

 We may also use or disclose the information provided for the following statutory or public interest purposes:

-7.11.
-To allow us to consider any future accommodation requirements when you have applied for University of Manchester accommodation.
-Further information will be made available to you if you complete an accommodation application.
+7.11. to allow us to consider any future accommodation requirements when you have applied for University of Manchester accommodation.
+Further information is available here [accommodation notice]

 8. What constitutes “Special Category Data”?

 The University will also process some information about you that is considered more sensitive and this is referred to as ‘special category’ personal data in the General Data Protection Regulation and Data Protection Act 2018.
 When we process this type of information we are required to apply additional protections.
 Special category personal data is defined as racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health or sex life and sexual orientation, genetic data and biometric data which is processed to uniquely identify a person.
 In the UK this also includes any personal information relating to criminal convictions and offences.

 9. How will you process my Special Category personal information?

 We will only process special category personal information in certain situations in accordance with the law.
 For example, we can do so if we have your explicit consent and, in some circumstances, we may approach you for your written consent to allow us to process certain particularly sensitive data.
 If we do, we will provide you with full details for the information that we would like and the reason we need it, so that you can carefully consider whether you wish to consent, which you can withdraw at any time.

 We do not need your consent to process special category personal data when we are processing it for the following purposes as these satisfy another legal condition where: